rosscg/crisis-data/README.md

   update_user_relos_periodic is very intensive and will exhaust the API limits quickly, so is generally best left until after the stream collection. update_data_periodic allows new hashtags to be added to the tracked tags depending on their prevalence in the detected Tweets.
 REFRESH_STREAM should be set to true, to add the new tags periodically.
 Add keywords and/or coordinates.
-Coordinates currently must be hard-coded into views.py Run stream, disable OS auto-sleep.
+Coordinates currently must be hard-coded into views.py High-priority keywords run as normal, low-priority return a proportion of the tweets as set in config.py.
+Use this to reduce load.
+Run streams, disable OS auto-sleep.

 After collection:
-  Stop stream, wait for remaining tasks to resolve (could take some time).
+  Stop streams, wait for remaining tasks to resolve (could take some time).
+If there is a queue of tasks, the stream may continue to run until it's termination is processed.
-    At this time, the stream often fails to stop after running for some time.
-In this case, terminate Celery with ctrl-C twice, then run again.
-It will then pick up remaining queued tasks (though you will lose the ~8 running at the time of termination)
   Run trim_spam_accounts.
   Run save_user_timelines.
+  Run update_relationship_data after a suitable time period (slow process due to rate limits).
   Export to suitable format for analysis (to be implemented).

 Information on dumping the database to a file (for backup) can be found here: